mui/material-ui/docs/src/pages/demos/switches/switches.md

 <p class="description">Switches toggle the state of a single setting on or off.</p>

-They are the preferred way to adjust settings on mobile.
+[Switches](https://material.io/design/components/selection-controls.html#switches) are the preferred way to adjust settings on mobile.
 The option that the switch controls, as well as the state it’s in, should be made clear from the corresponding inline label.

 {{"demo": "pages/demos/switches/Switches.js"}}

 ## Switches with FormControlLabel

 `Switch` can also be used with a label description thanks to the `FormControlLabel` component.

 {{"demo": "pages/demos/switches/SwitchLabels.js"}}